What is a career in the police, security and emergency services like?

 If you are fluent in a foreign language, you may be able to work for the Secret Intelligence Services without specific formal qualifications but a degree will give you more options.
 They also offer some higher technical apprenticeships to people with A-levels in all STEM subjects.

 The security services, police forces and the prison service all run graduate schemes to fast-track people for senior or management roles.
 You’ll normally need a 2.1-degree to apply.

 Extra credit: Join your local police cadets or young firefighters scheme to gain extra experience while you are still at school.

 What police, security and emergency qualifications are available?

 Because so many careers involve on the job training, you’ll get the chance to work towards a whole range of work-based qualifications.

-To give you a taster: In the fire service you could work towards a level 3 in Fire and Rescue Services Operations, with the police you could get to level 4 or 5 certificates in Police Management, and a technical apprenticeship with the secret services could see you work towards a foundation degree in Communications Systems, Security and Computing.
-Probation officers can even train for a degree and postgraduate qualification in community justice and probation practice.
+To give you a taster: In the fire service you could work towards a level 3 in Fire and Rescue Services Operations, with the police you could get to level 4 or 5 certificates in Police Management, and a higher apprenticeship with the secret services could see you work towards a foundation degree in Communications Systems, Security and Computing.
+Probation officers can even work towards a degree and postgraduate qualification in community justice and probation practice.

 Many jobs in this area will also provide you with general training in health and safety and first aid too.

 Did you know these police, security and emergency services facts?